- Mr Carter

 In Year 4 the children will develop their ability to use formal written methods to solve addition, subtraction and division questions.
 We will look at shape, space and measure, number, fractions and decimals, capacity and volume as well as a host of other topics.

 During Year 4 the children will study a variety of topics including; Sound, Electricity, Teeth and Digestive System, All Living Things, Food Chains and States of Matter.
 We believe that Science is at its best when the children are engaging in a practical way with the lessons and this is what we aim to do in Science.
-This half term we will be learning about electricity.

 In Year 4 the children learn through doing in R.E lessons.
 Many of our sessions are discussion based and allow the children to express their feelings and reflect on those of other members of the class.